 I love soaking and cooking dried beans.
 Dried beans are cheap, healthy, environmentally friendly, protein rich, and delicious.
 If you love beans like I do, try switching from canned to dried to frugally save big bucks.
 If you’re not convinced, here’s ten reasons why you should become a keener beaner and get soaked with dried beans.

 Have you heard of quinoa?
 Well let me introduce you to this nutritional marvel.
 Quinoa (pronounced KEEN-wah) packs a nutritional punch.
 It is a tiny sesame-seed size grain high in protein and lower in carbohydrates than most grains.
 Quinoa is considered a complete protein because it contains all eight essential amino acids.
 Quinoa can be used in place of rice or other similar grains.
 I eat it for breakfast (like oatmeal) with milk and apples.
 Quinoa is a super frugalicious food packed with health benefits.
 To buy quinoa just check out the grocery bulk section.
-Learn more on cooking quinoa and get some quinoa recipes high in nutrition.

 3. Natural Peanut Butter: